AngleProtocol/angle-docs/other/amo.md

 ## ⁉️ About Algorithmic Market Operations (AMOs)

-Algorithmic market operations (or AMOs) are operations performed by contracts to mint or burn stablecoins without collateral immediately backing these stablecoins.
+Algorithmic market operations (or AMOs), also referred to as direct deposit modules, are operations performed by contracts to mint or burn stablecoins without collateral immediately backing these stablecoins.
 The idea is that stablecoins minted by AMOs are still controlled by the protocol, and if other people start controlling these stablecoins, then this new supply should be properly backed in one way or another.

-AMOs are thought not to affect the peg of the stablecoin.
+AMOs are conceived not to affect the peg of the stablecoin.

 ### Example